 Methods

 We recruited workers on Amazon Mechanical Turk for a study on decision-making.
 The workers who opted into the study had to pass several screening questions to be included as participants in the paid portion of the study.
-Specifically, participants included in the study had to (i) identify their nationality as American and live in the United States, (ii) identify as male or female, (iii) be using a computer (rather than a phone or tablet), and (iv) pass three comprehension questions for the task they would be completing.
+Specifically, participants included in the study had to (i) identify their nationality as American and live in the United States, (ii) identify as male or female, (iii) be using a computer (rather than a phone or tablet), and (iv) pass three comprehension questions about the task they would be completing.
 If they did not meet these criteria, they did not proceed to the paid portion of the study.
 Additionally, upon reviewing the data, we found that certain participants had a duplicate IP address, MTurkID, and gender, so we excluded the second response from those participants.
 Based on these criteria, 206 participants were excluded from the analyses.
 Thus, the final sample consisted of 337 participants (56.97% women), with an average age of 37.40 (SD = 11.67) years.
-Of this final sample, 17 participants (76.47% women) dropped out of the study before finishing (M = 41 years of age, SD = 13.57).
+Of this final sample, 17 participants (76.47% women) dropped out of the study before finishing.
 We include their data in analyses when available.

 Participants were told that they would complete three rounds of a key-entry task where they would solve as many problems as they could within one minute and be paid based on their performance.
 The task required participants to use a legend to enter letters associated with a series of 2-digit numbers shown on the screen.
 The legend consisted of five numbers with their corresponding letters below them.
-The letters were randomly drawn, and the legend was the same across all participants and rounds.
+The letters were randomly generated, and the legend was the same across all participants and rounds.
 For instance, if the letter “C” was associated with the number 1 and “R” was associated with the number 2, and participants were presented with the number 12, they would have to enter “CR” into a corresponding text box.
 Before the paid rounds, participants were shown an example problem with the correct answer.
 Following this, they were required to pass 3 practice problems to test their comprehension.
-Each of these problems were identical in structure to the problems they would receive during paid rounds.
+Each of these problems was identical in structure to the problems they would receive during the paid rounds.

 In the first and second round of the task, participants were incentivized according to a piece-rate and tournament payment scheme, respectively (Niederle & Vesterlund, 2007).
 Under the piece-rate scheme, participants were told that they would earn $.05 for each correct answer.
 Under the tournament payment scheme, participants were told that they would earn $.10 for each correct answer, but were only paid if their score was greater than the second-round performance of another anonymous, randomly matched opponent who was doing the same experiment with the same sequence of numbers.
 In the third round, participants could choose between the two above payment schemes.
-We denote this decision as “willingness to compete” (Niederle & Vesterlund, 2007).
+We denote this decision as “choice to compete” (Niederle & Vesterlund, 2007).

 After the third round, participants completed a series of follow-up questions which measured confidence, perceptions of gender differences in performance on the task, and risk aversion.